cloudfoundry/docs-deploying-cf/ec2/glossary.html.md

 ## Local System

-The local system used as an example within this document is a OSX laptop.
+The local system used as an example within this document is an OSX laptop.
 This does not need to be the case; any Linux/Unix/Windows system should do.
 The details of using these other systems are outside of the scope of this document.